natebrennand/cpp_collections/src/README.md

 Those without will be expected to build.
 Buildable files will also be executed.
 They should include assertions to insure the library is executing as desired.
+Passing tests should not include any output to stdout/stderr.

 Executable with `make`: